Renew America Movement

 The Renew America Movement (RAM) was an American political group founded in 2021 by former staffers from Republican Party administrations, with the intention of working to reduce political polarization in the United States.
-In 2022 it merged with the Serve America Movement, and the Forward Party, to form a political party under the Forward Party name, which was launched on September 24, 2022.
+In 2022, it merged with the Serve America Movement and the Forward Party, to form a political party under the Forward Party name that was launched on September 24, 2022.

 History

 The Renew America Movement founding was led by former Department of Homeland Security official Miles Taylor, who served under former President Donald Trump.
 Their stated goals were to unite Democrats, Republicans, and independent voters "...who have the courage to stand up against political extremists across the country", for a reduction of political polarization in the United States.